tliron/kplug/examples/database-table/README.md

 kubectl apply -f assets/kubernetes/operator.yaml
 ```

-Now install the custom resource definition extensions and the plugins:
+Now install the plugins and their own custom resource definitions:

 ```
 kubectl apply -f assets/kubernetes/mariadb-plugin.yaml kubectl apply -f assets/kubernetes/postgresql-plugin.yaml
 ```

-Actually, while we are adding a MariaDB custom resource definition extension, we are
+Actually, while we are adding a MariaDB custom resource definition, we are
 not actually including a plugin to support it.
 This is deliberate in order to
 demonstrate what happens if a certain plugin is not available.